 - Some rivals have better residual values

-You have a choice of either three or five doors when buying a Picanto, with the latter being the obvious choice if you regularly transport kids or back-seat passengers.
+You have a choice of either three or five doors when buying a Picanto, with the latter being the obvious pick if you regularly transport kids or back-seat passengers.
 Diesel isn’t an option, but the two petrol engines available – a 1.0-litre and a 1.25-litre – are both very economical.
 We think the slightly larger engine is worth going for if you can afford it, as it makes the Picanto more enjoyable to drive.